 Think outside the box

 Recycling in your flat doesn’t necessarily have to be stored in huge storage boxes.
 You could use anything, from a pedal bin or plastic crate, to containers or bags that hang inside cupboards.
 Bags are great for small spaces, as they are only as big as what you put in them.
 You could use a sturdy tote bag, an old shopping bag.
-Or better yet, come along to one of our pop-up stall events to get your hands on one of our free limited edition recycling storage bags made specially for Leith.

 While you are deciding what type of storage container to use, also consider where will be most convenient to put it.
 Sometimes this is in the kitchen, on the countertop or in a cupboard, or beside the front door where it’ll be easy to grab on the way out.
 Be creative!
 It can go in bags on hooks (on a door, cupboard or wall – use stick-on hooks that don’t leave marks), in stacked boxes or crates, on a shelf or in a drawer.